Krylon360/fdwatch-1/README.md

 Process ID's are in the second column.
 The last line is irrelevant, we should probably look at processes number 20563 and 20564.
-To list the file descriptors and the files they point to, we'll use ls -l, like this:
+To list the file descriptors and the files they point to, we'll use `ls -l`, like this:

     d33tah@d33tah-pc:/home/d33tah$ ls -l /proc/20563/fd
     total 0